Days in camper

 Getting up at 9:30

 and having breakfast again at Durum with a plate of rumbled eggs, beans, sausages and bread, banana-mango-orange juice and coffee for approximately 30 EUR.
-Daylight begins to start.
+Daylight begins to approach.
 Sunrise at this time of the year is around 11:30 and sunset around 15:30.
 Another visit to Hallkrimskirkja.
 Usually it is possible to climb it up - the view is supposed to be spectacular.
 However, on 25th there is only a Christmas ceremony and no access to the top.

 Walking down the Skólavörðustígur with its shops to Harpa concert hall and the old harbour.
 Having coffee at Cafe Haiti.
 Two coffees and two muffins for nearly 20 EUR.
 From there via Dómkirkja Krists Konungs church towards Reykjavík City Hall.
 With public bus number 14 (3.50 EUR one way) approximately 15 minutes to Hofgarðar station and from there a 20 minutes walk to the Grotta Lighthouse.
 Beautiful views, but weather starts to become raining and very windy on the walk back to the bus station.